catenocrypt/ldk-sample/README.md

 - Get rid of Btc Core for UTXOs, use Blockbook
 - Get rid of Btc Core for block source, use Blockbook
 - Get rid of Btc Core: get network info, fee, broadcast
-- (Move wallet-core proj dir setting from build.rs to env)
 - (check in rust interfacing Rust module in wallet core, use it from there)